ajs17/memills-ng/content/family-of-edward-hallock-mills/mills-james-wheelock.md

 I cannot find any other records for James in *The Records of the Reformed Protestant Dutch Church on Staten Island*, including many pages of gravestone transcriptions, with the exception of the single baptism record shown above.
 I cannot find James on FindAGrave or Ancestry.

 I am attempting to get more information on James, especially birth and death dates, confirmation on where he is buried and a possible cause of death.
 I have reached out to both the Reformed Dutch Church and Moravian Cemetery, the two most likely places for James to be buried.
 Upon inquiring, Moravian Cemetery did not have a record for James.
+I have looked through transcriptions of the Reformed Church's graveyard and could not find an entry for James.
+Kathleen Langdon from the Reformed Dutch Church performed an independent search and also could not find him.
+Finally, I have also examined the First of Staten Island/Stapleton records on Ancestry.com, and I did not find the Mills there.

+I expect to find James on Staten Island, however, other logical places to look include Hempstead (Mary Ann's original home) and Mills Pond (Edward's original home).